ippontech/blog-usa/posts/integrating-civic-into-a-static-serverless-website-part-1-of-2.md

 ### Create an S3 bucket and upload initial static files

-Since CloudFront takes the longest to spin up, let us speed up the process by skipping any integration yet.
-We can put at least an `index.html` in a public S3 bucket.
+Since CloudFront takes the longest to spin up, let us speed up the process by skipping any integration for now.
+We can put an `index.html` in a public S3 bucket to get started.
 Here is an [intro to getting started with S3](https://docs.aws.amazon.com/quickstarts/latest/s3backup/welcome.html).
-We will not need to configure static website hosting because CloudFront will take care of that (the S3 built-in hosting does not support SSL for custom domains).
+We will not need to configure static website hosting, because CloudFront will take care of that (S3 built-in hosting does not support SSL for custom domains).

 ```html
 <!DOCTYPE html>